kobingo/kogame.js/README.md

 Kogame.js
 =========
-A high-level framework for creating games with HTML5 and JavaScript.
+Framework for creating games with HTML5 and JavaScript.
+Currently in beta and many things can change between releases.

 Features
 --------